arnavigode/arnavigode/README.md

 <div size='20px'> Hi!
 I'm Arnavi Gode and I'm a web developer with a focus on the MERN stack, but still exploring other technologies and frameworks that catch my interest! if you're looking for a developer to add to your team, I'd love to hear from you!
-Plaese feel free to Contact me.
+Please feel free to Contact me.
 :smile:
 </div>